sehlen-bsi/botan-docs/src/08_signatures.rst

 According to the construction, this equation is true for all values of:

 .. math:: -\gamma_2 < x \leq \gamma_2

-..
-   Comment AT: Not clear exactly why also for x = -gamma2

 but also for :math:`x = -\gamma_2`.
 Hence, the hint becomes :math:`0` if and only if